tbm00/Rep64/README.md

 ## Features
 - Players can give each other reputation scores, with averages shown to everyone.
 - Commands to view detailed reputations lists in game.
-- Admins can give players modifiers, which gets added to a player's average.
-- Admin commands to manage player and reputation entries in game.
+- Many admin commands to manage player's reputations in game.
-- Ability to run any command when a player joins, triggered by the player's average reputation.
+- Ability to run commands on player joins, triggered by the player's average reputation.
-- Placeholders returning a given player's shown reputation.
+- Placeholders returning a player's reputation.
-- Configurable reputation value range.
+- Configurable reputation score range.

 ## Dependencies
 - **Java 17+**: REQUIRED